This blog may contain affiliate links. Read our disclosure policy for more info.

 - Pet friendly?: No

-The hotel also boasts a central location, only a 20-minute drive from Banff town center.
+The hotel boasts a central location, only a 20-minute drive from Banff town center.
 And if you don’t want to drive, no worries, they also operate a shuttle!
-One thing to note is that you’ll have to ride a gondola for 20-minutes to get to the hotel.
+One thing to note is that you’ll have to ride one of the gondolas in Banff for 20 minutes to get to the hotel.
 This is a really cool feature about this hotel – it’s located right up in the mountains!

 In the summer, the Lodge is still open.
 Prices are even cheaper and it is still one of the best hotels in Banff as there is tons of hiking to be done in and around the area, not to mention the scenic chairlift!

-You can check availability and book the Sunshine Mountain Lodge online here.
+You can check availability and book the Sunshine Mountain Lodge on Booking.com here.

 - Cost: $250+ CAD for a double room during the low season.